Hudson Senior Center Council On Aging

 How does Hudson Senior Center Council On Aging spend its money?

 Hudson Senior Center Council On Aging directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Hudson Senior Center Council On Aging tax-deductible?